 G.S.
-7B-1001(a)(8) (see S.L.
-2021-18, sec.
-2, effective July 1, 2021).
+7B-1001(a1)(2) (effective Jan.
+1, 2019).

 In the case, In re L.M.T., 367 N.C.
 165 (2013), the North Carolina Supreme Court interpreted the former language in G.S.
 7B-1001(a)(5)a. (when it referred to an appeal of an order ceasing reunification efforts under G.S.
 7B-507(c)) that stated the G.S.
 7B-507 order shall be reviewed "together with an appeal of the termination of parental rights [TPR] order."
 The supreme court held that "together" means that the two orders are considered as a whole and are not reviewed separately.
 This supreme court holding reversed the court of appeals holding that the permanency planning order ceasing reunification efforts when reviewed alone was insufficient and, therefore, was reversed and remanded.
 The supreme court held that both the permanency planning order and the TPR order when read together were sufficient and stated that even if the permanency planning order was deficient, it should have been reviewed in conjunction with the TPR order to determine whether the statutory requirements were met.
 Insufficient findings of fact in the cease reunification order may be cured by the findings of fact in the TPR order.
 The supreme court reasoned that this interpretation of "together" advances one of the purposes of the Juvenile Code - to provide for the child's best interests within a reasonable amount of time.
+Of note, the language of G.S.
+7B-1001(a2) states, "the Supreme Court shall review the order eliminating reunification together with an appeal of the order terminating parental rights." (emphasis supplied).